telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 * [Initialize the Grid inside the TabStrib]({% slug initialize_thegrid_tabstrip_widget %})
 * [Initialize the Grid inside the Window]({% slug initialize_thegrid_window_widget %})

+## Interactive States

+### Hover effect on table rows

+As of Q1 2016 row hover state styles were added to all Kendo UI themes.
+Hover is a useful UI state providing visual affordance especially across long table rows and in editing mode of the Grid.
+However, there are scenarios in which the hover state might be misleading and is not needed.
+To remove the hover style, apply the following CSS:

+        .k-grid tr:hover
+        {
+            background: none;
+        }

 ## See Also

 Other articles on Kendo UI Grid: